 Mellaril-S Side Effects

-Generic Name: thioridazine
+Generic name: thioridazine

 For the Consumer

-Applies to thioridazine: tablets
+Applies to thioridazine: oral tablet

 For Healthcare Professionals

 Applies to thioridazine: oral concentrate, oral suspension, oral tablet

 Frequency not reported: Akathisia, akinesia, autonomic instability, drowsiness, dystonic reactions, extrapyramidal symptoms, headache, hyperactivity, lethargy, motor restlessness, neuroleptic malignant syndrome, opisthotonos, parkinsonism, pseudoparkinsonism, tardive dyskinesia, tremor[Ref]

 Drowsiness has been reported to subside with continuation of therapy or a reduction in dosage.[Ref]